kardi06/dwell-times/docs/prd/7-user-stories-flows.md

 - **As a user, I want to see a dashboard of key metrics** (total visitors, dwell time, events) as soon as my data is uploaded and processed.
 - **As a user, I want to view and filter a detailed table of events and sessions**, so I can investigate individual entries or export for compliance.
 - **As a user, I want to sort, filter, and export the event/session table to CSV**, so I can share or archive reports.
+- **As a user, I want to analyze dwell time patterns by demographics** (age group, gender), so I can understand visitor behavior across different population segments.
+- **As a user, I want to filter data by demographic attributes** with dropdown selects, so I can focus on specific age groups or genders for analysis.
 - **As a user, I want to log in securely**, so that only authorized staff can access data and dashboards.

 ---